davebaird/plack-debugger-panel-dbiprofile/README.md

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 49:

-    You forgot a '=back' before '=head1'